-All the End Semester Examinations of the college will be conducted by the Controller of Examination.
+All the end semester examinations of the college will be conducted by the Controller of Examinations.
 The Principal will be the Chief Controller of Examinations.
-An Examination committee consisting of the Chief Controller of Examinations, Controller of Examinations, Additional Chief Superintendent, Deans, IQAC Coordinator and other faculty members nominated by the Principal will act as an advisory body on the matters relating to the conduct of examination.
+An Examination Committee consisting of the Chief Controller of Examinations, Controller of Examinations, Additional Chief Superintendent, Deans, IQAC Coordinator and other faculty members nominated by the Principal will act as an advisory body on the matters relating to the conduct of examinations.

-8. EVALUATION AND GRADING
+2.8 EVALUATION AND GRADING